Andy4495/MSP430TempSensorWithDisplay/README.md

   - Remove resistors R11, R12, R13 from the [FuelTank][3] BoosterPack.
     - This ensures that the CHARGE, EN, and POWER_GOOD signals don't interfere with LCD control and SPI signals.
   - Remove 10KΩ resistors R18 and R20 and install pulldown 10KΩ or 22KΩ resistors in R17 and R19.
-    - This significantly reduces current consumption by the buck/boost converters.
+    - This significantly reduces idle current consumption by the [TPS6300x][16] buck/boost converters by enabling the on-chip power-save mode.
-    - The configuration of the [TPS6300x][16] converters on the FuelTank causes a relatively high current drain in low-power configurations.
 See [this article][15] for more information.
   - Remove 1KΩ resistor R14 to disable the BAT LOW LED.
     - The LED quickly drains whatever remaining power is available in the battery, often to the point that a special procedure needs to be performed to re-enable the battery for charging (see Section 6 in the Fuel Tank [User's Guide][21]).
   - Further power reduction (on the order of 50 uA) is possible by disabling the 5V converter (TPS63002 chip labeled IC4).
 However, this is a more difficult modification, and also makes the FuelTank less useful without undoing the change (since 5V output is no longer available).
 To disable IC4, cut the trace going to pin 6 of IC4, and replace it with a wire soldered from pin 6 to GND.